ZhangGroup-MITChemistry/OpenABC/README.md

 ## Extension

 If the user intends to add new force fields, then the user has to write new parsers, new models, and expressions of new forces.
 Take HPS model as an example, the main components are `openabc/forcefields/parsers/hps_parser.py` and `openabc/forcefields/hps_model.py`. `openabc/forcefields/parsers/hps_parser.py` includes a parser that can parse each individual protein and get all the bonded interactions. `openabc/forcefields/hps_model.py` includes a container-like class that can hold multiple protein parser objects and add forces.
 Definitions of different potentials are saved in `openabc/forcefields/functional_terms/*_terms.py`.

-## Important notes and updates

-Some important notes and updates are listed:

-### Version 1.0.2

-The first version available with pip install.

-### Version 1.0.3

-Update `openabc.utils.insert.insert_molecules`, MDAnalysis warnings will not appear.
-Both "FastNS" and "distance_array" methods are supported.

-### Version 1.0.4

-OpenMM of version < 7.6 and >= 7.6 are both supported.
-Mpipi force field is included.

-### Version 1.0.5

-SMOG+3SPN2 force fields are enabled.

 ## Citations